mudge/riveted/README.md

 provided fascinating reading, particularly regarding the use of `:inline` metadata.

+Thanks to [Heikki Hämäläinen](https://github.com/hjhamala) for contributing a character encoding fix for Windows users.

 ## License

-Copyright © 2013 Paul Mucur.
+Copyright © 2013-2017 Paul Mucur.

 Distributed under the Eclipse Public License, the same as Clojure.